Semaine sanglante: Trials, executions, and eventual pardons

 After the Semaine sanglante, the bodies of 8,509 Communard soldiers killed in the fighting were collected by city authorities for burial in city cemeteries.
-The largest numbers of registered graves of Communards in Paris are in Montparnasse (1,644 graves), Montmartre (1,245 graves), the Carrières d'Amerique (1,338 graves) and Pere-Lachaise (878 graves).
-Additional unrecorded graves were later found at Charonne Cemetery outside of Paris (800 or 900 graves).
-A small number of additional unrecorded graves were found in later years during building excavations and the construction of Paris Metro.
-The historian Robert Tombs concluded that a majority of the Communards that were killed were shot by firing squads at military courts around the city.
+The largest numbers of registered graves of Communards in Paris are in Montparnasse Cemetery (1,644 graves), Montmartre Cemetery (1,245 graves), the Carrières d'Amerique (1,338 graves) and Père Lachaise (878 graves).
+The bodies of about eight hundred Commune soldiers, still in uniform, were found in 1897 in a common grave in Charrone cemetery in the 20th Arrondissement.
+A small number of additional unrecorded graves were found in later years during building excavations and the construction of the Paris Métro.
+Historian Robert Tombs concluded that a majority of the Communards that were killed were shot by firing squads after brief trials by military courts around the city.

 Certain prisoners, especially deserters from the Army, foreigners, those captured with weapons, or those whose hands showed they had fired weapons were almost always executed.
-Adolphe Thiers and General MacMahon called for the sparing of soldiers who had not fired arms, but neither condemned the execution of soldiers who were armed.
+Adolphe Thiers and Marshal MacMahon both called for the sparing of soldiers who had not fired arms, but neither condemned the execution of soldiers who were armed.

 The total number of Commune soldiers killed during the Bloody Week has long been a subject of controversy.
 It was estimated in 1879 by the radical socialist journalist Camille Pelletan at thirty thousand, and by the writer and former Communard Prosper-Olivier Lissagaray as over twenty thousand.
-It is estimated by more recent historians to be between ten and fifteen thousand, with the possibility of being as high as twenty thousand.
+It is estimated by more recent historians, based on cemetery records, to be between ten and fifteen thousand, with the possibility, if more graves or evidence is found, of being higher.
 The number killed may have equaled or exceeded sixteen thousand, the number sentenced to death during the Reign of Terror of the French Revolution.

 For its part, The Commune executed about one hundred hostages, including the Archbishop of Paris, Georges Darboy, a large group of gendarmes, and a smaller group of priests.

 Thirty-eight thousand captured Communard soldiers were imprisoned, including five thousand former soldiers who had not taken part in the fighting.
 They were marched to Versailles where they were kept until processed and sentenced or released.
-Twenty-three, including Commune leaders Théophile Ferré and General Rossel, were sentenced to death and executed.
+Twenty-three, including Commune leaders Théophile Ferré and Louis Rossel, were sentenced to death and executed.
 Two-hundred fifty one prisoners were sentenced to forced labor, and 1169 were deported to New Caledonia, including a number of women.
 Of those aged under sixteen years, fifty-eight were found guilty and sentenced to prison.

 Several thousand Communards, including several leaders of the Commune, fled abroad after the Bloody Week, mostly to England, Belgium and Switzerland.
 All of the prisoners and exiles were pardoned in 1880, and some returned to France, resumed political careers, and won public office.